-As we near the November election, it’s important to engage with candidates and find out what they think about the issues that matter to you.
+As we approach election season, it’s important to engage with candidates and find out what they think about the issues that matter to you.
 Our analysts put together this set of questions that will help you discover your candidates’ positions.

 Ask Your Candidates